 Under the BEACH Act (Beaches Environmental Assessment and Coastal Health Act), grant recipients are required to submit beach notification data to EPA.
 The Beach Notification data exchange supports the reporting of beach meta data, contact information, and beach advisory and closing data.
 The Flow Implementation Guide provides a high-level overview of the data flow.
 To report monitoring data, see the … View Data Exchange

-Partners use the Exchange Network to submit data to EPA’s RCRAInfo system, the national program management and inventory system for hazardous waste handlers.
+Partners can use the Exchange Network to submit data to or extract data from EPA’s RCRAInfo system, the national program management and inventory system for hazardous waste handlers.
 The EPA CDX test and production endpoints for RCRAInfo are available here.
-The Data Flow Implementation Guide provides a high-level overview of the data flow.
-Watch the EN2015 Session 6 RCRAInfo presentation (starting at timestamp 38:55) here.
-RCRAInfo … View Data Exchange
+EPA has established a national system for tracking hazardous waste shipments electronically.
+This system, known as “e-Manifest,” will … View Data Exchange

 The Underground Injection Controls (UIC) data exchange allows Partners to share information on underground injection wells.
 The Safe Drinking Water Act established EPA’s Underground Injection Control Program to provide safeguards so that injection wells do not endanger underground sources of drinking water.
 The Flow Implementation Guide provides a high-level overview of this data flow.